 Orenda has written at length about calcium hardness, carbonate scale and their relationship with the LSI.
 But calcium is way more important than I thought.
 For instance...did you know there are big differences between calcium chloride, calcium carbonate and calcium hypochlorite?
 I'm no chemist, but that's a lot of calcium variations to understand.
 But perhaps none are more important in the pool plaster trade as calcium hydroxide...a compound I had never heard of before.

-So what is calcium hydroxide?
+So what is calcium hydroxide (Ca(OH)2)?
 As I understand it, when plaster cures and hydrates, calcium hydroxide is released.
-(Note: I do not understand the natural chemical process of why this happens, I was just told it happens).
-This calcium hydroxide works its way to the surface and coats it.
-If it isn't brushed off, acid washed or sequestered quickly enough, it will harden and dull the appearance of the pool surface.
+This calcium hydroxide has a high pH of 12.6-12.8, and raises the LSI in its immediate vicinity, and carbonates into calcium carbonate (dust).
+If it isn't brushed off, acid washed or chelated quickly enough, this dust will harden and dull the appearance of the pool surface.
 This is why startups take several days.
 It requires diligence and persistence to control calcium hydroxide deposits from marring a beautiful pool plaster finish.

 Pool plaster has to hydrate